 The Saturday market takes place at the Brabantse Turfmarkt.

 Whenever you visit one of the markets, you must try a stroopwafel.
 I bought a few as gifts, but none of them made it back to Malta.
 These Dutch cookies consist of a thin or not so thin layer of caramel-like syrup sandwiched between two wafers.
 And when they are served hot from the market stall, the steam heats up the wafers and melts the inside layer so that it’s all warm and gooey.
 Lekker!
 They are so addictive.

 Easy Day Trips From Delft

-The trains are so reliable and distances between cities in the Netherlands is not huge, so every day trip is easy.
-I was only in Delft a week, so could only do a few outings.
+The trains are so reliable, and distances between cities in the Netherlands are not huge, so every day trip is easy.
+I was only in Delft for a week, so I could only do a few outings.
 These are where I went.

 It was an incredible place to explore, with many churches, canals, hidden passages, secret gardens, and cute houses.
 I met up with my Dutch friend again, who downloaded a self-guided walking tour and acted as a guide for the day.
 I haven’t uploaded the guide for you here because it was all in Dutch.
 Apparently, when I read Dutch, I sound like the Swedish Chef from the Muppet Show.
 Not sure if that’s a compliment or not?

 Not exactly Dutch food, but if you like dim sum, there’s a really good dim sum place close to the train station in the Hoog Catharijne shopping mall.